Back to 3D: Few-Shot 3D Keypoint Detection with Back-Projected 2D Features: Conclusions

 Back-projected features can serve as a powerful prior for various other shape analysis tasks where pure geometric methods currently still fail, which is an exciting avenue for future research.
 The back-projection of different 2D features for such downstream tasks can also serve as a powerful testbed for comparing the quality of learned features, especially on photo-realistic datasets~\citep{bordes2023pug}.

-\paragraph*{Acknowledgements.} Thomas Wimmer is partially supported by the Konrad Zuse School for Excellence in Learning and Intelligent Systems (ELIZA) funded by the German Federal Ministry of Education and Research.
-The responsibility for the content of this publication lies with the authors.
-Parts of this work were supported by the ERC Starting Grant No. 758800 (EXPROTEA), the ANR AI Chair AIGRETTE, as well as gifts from Adobe and Ansys Inc.
+\paragraph*{Acknowledgements.} Thomas Wimmer is supported by the Konrad Zuse School of Excellence in Learning and Intelligent Systems (ELIZA) through the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the German Federal Ministry of Education and Research.
+Parts of this work were supported by the ERC Starting Grant 758800 (EXPROTEA), ERC Consolidator Grant 101087347 (VEGA), ANR AI Chair AIGRETTE, and gifts from Adobe Inc. and Ansys Inc.

 {

 }

 \maketitlesupplementary